 Contact: Heather Darval

-EDI (Equity, Diversity, and Inclusion) Committee: Aims to promote and foster an environment that is respectful and affirming of all students, families and staff, and reflects our commitment to issues of racial and social justice, acceptance, and tolerance.
+EDI (Equity, Diversity, and Inclusion) Committee: This committee needs a chair!
+Aims to promote and foster an environment that is respectful and affirming of all students, families and staff, and reflects our commitment to issues of racial and social justice, acceptance, and tolerance.

 NEW: Families of Color Committee: Exists to uplift, support, and benefit students, parents/caregivers, and families of color both in the Salmon Bay K-8 school community and within the Seattle school district at large.
 Our committee creates safe spaces for families of color to connect with one another.